meetyg/docker-offline-install/README.md

   * Downloaded scripts should allready have executable file mode.
   If not, try to run `sudo chmod +x *.sh` in the script directory (on *source* and *target* computers).
   * Make sure you are running the scripts using `sudo`
+* Unable to install Docker on target:
+  * Make sure you have dependecies mentioned above installed on the target.
 * Other problems:
   * Check console outputs, they may give you clue about the problem.
   * Keep in touch, maybe I can help...